thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 ---
-title: [About Embedding]
+title: [Understand embedding]
-keywords: embedding,authentication,SAML
+keywords: embedding,authentication,SAML,embed
 last_updated: tbd
 toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Embedding allows you to embed all or part of ThoughtSpot in another application.
+Embedding allows you to embed all or part of ThoughtSpot in another client application.
+This page provides an explanation of what you must consider when embedding ThoughtSpot

+## Decide what to embed and where

+The type of embedding your company requires can help you determine what type of embedding to use.
+For example, you may simply need a single chart displayed as a wallboard or you may want your customers to access reports on their own data.
+The first example could require modifying a single HTML page while the later example may require working with a development team and several different workflows in a browser application.

+Regardless of the simplicity or complexity of your clieant application, its infrastructure must allow for loading and calling the ThoughtSpot JS library.
+This library allows you to authenticate to ThoughtSpot and load specific objects.

+There are different methods for embedding ThoughtSpot into a client application:

 <table>
 <colgroup>